About Urban Dogs

-Yes – for the health and safety of all our team and dogs we have some pre-play requirements please see the rules and regulations page for more info.
-We have a vaccination management system so you can be rest assured for ongoing safety of your dog.
+Yes – for the health and safety of all our team and dogs we have some pre-play requirements, please see the rules and regulations page for more info.
+We have a vaccination management system so you can be assured of the ongoing safety of your dog.

 How are dogs disciplined for bad behaviour?

 Dogs come to daycare to have fun, but in order to maintain a safe environment they also need to play by the rules we set for them.
 We believe that it is important for dogs to have structure in their play time.
 Through the use of basic command practice and positive reinforcement methods, the dogs learn that good behaviour brings rewards (play, treats, verbal and physical praise).
 We have found that by using positive reinforcement methods, the dogs actually want to learn and are eager to please.
 While appropriate behaviours are reinforced, inappropriate behaviours are disciplined, through the use of time outs or loss of play.

 Our team are constantly reading the dog’s behaviour and are trained to catch problems before they arise as we want to ensure all dogs have a fun and safe experience while at doggy daycare.
 If a dog is acting up we look into why – there are many different reasons so we tailor our response to the problem. i.e. if a dog is tired and grumpy we will let them chill out in the RSA or behind reception away from the other dogs for a little while.
 Just like with children when a dog gets too excited or tired they can play up.
 We always offer training if there are any issues.
 To ensure the safety off all dogs and our team naughty behaviour can lead to suspension or being expelled.

 Please keep in mind not all dogs are candidates for dog daycare.
 Some dogs do not do well in this environment.
 Please do not take this personally as this by no means states that you have a “bad dog”.
 Our primary concern is for the wellbeing of all our guests by providing a fun, safe environment.